 The community orchard, between Birches Road and Vale Street, Edgworth, is maintained by the Parish Council, and provides a tranquil spot for picnics in the summer months.

 Belmont Playing Fields

-The Parish Council is the Custodian Trustee of the playing fields at Ryecroft Lane, Belmont,
+The Parish Council is the Custodian Trustee of the playing fields at Ryecroft Lane, Belmont.

-which are maintained by Blackburn with Darwen Council.
+The grass and children’s play area are maintained by Blackburn with Darwen Council.